 First Bible Classes: Youth aged 3rd grade and above are encouraged to participate in our First Bible classes, which happen once per year.
 During these lessons, we instruct youth on how to use the Bibles they will be receiving from Abiding Grace, as well as explore the books and stories within.
 These classes provide a great introduction to the Bible and prepare students for future youth group participation at Abiding grace.

-Squad 456: Squad 456 Meets on the 3rd Sunday of the month from 5-7 pm.
+Squad 456: Squad 456 Meets in the evening on the 3rd Sunday of the month.
 This program helps youth in grades 4-6 understand their faith in adolescent years.
 We teach these students how to use and navigate their Bible, with a system of devotionals designed to help them get better acquainted with the Texts.
 Squad 456 also enjoys crafts and age-appropriate team building activities to enforce lesson themes and encourage healthy relationships with their peers.
 This group ends each meeting with a shared meal.

 About 75% of youth do not continue to attend church after confirmation.
 Developed by the Lutheran Church, we offer a systems approach to the adolescent Faith Journey that focuses on “growing middle school small groups into senior high small groups by injecting the DNA of Jesus into the nucleus of every cell through the love, care, and attention of an adult Christian Guide in every carload of kids.”

 Here We Stand Confirmation: Our three-legged approach to confirmation focuses on Learning, Service and Fellowship.

 - Learning: We gather three times each month for Learning Events with our ministry team, to experience a theme, music, and teaching designed to draw youth closer to Christ.
 Following each experience, small groups meet to check-in, process and discuss the theme, followed by prayer.